apache/arrow/docs/source/cpp/tutorials/io_tutorial.rst

 1. An Arrow installation

-2. An understanding of basic Arrow data structures from <the preceding article>
+2. An understanding of basic Arrow data structures from :doc:`/cpp/tutorials/basic_arrow`

 3. A directory to run the final application in – this program will generate some files, so be prepared for that.